oj713/brickman-walkthrough/README.md

   bind_cols(pa_data) |>
   select(lat, lon, PRESENCE, MONTH, all_of(VARS)) |>
   rowwise() |>
-  # variables are returned as a list with monthly values ~ extract correct month
+  # monthly variables are returned as a list with 12 values - must extract correct month
   mutate_at(VARS[!VARS == "Bathy_depth"], ~.x[[MONTH]]) |>
   ungroup() |>
-  # to treat month as a continuous variable remove this line
+  # to treat month as a continuous variable, remove this line
   mutate(MONTH = as.factor(MONTH))

+# input dataset for model
 model_data
 ```